tlklein/college-apartment-network-design/README.md

    - Familiarity with Cisco network configurations.
    - Basic understanding of subnetting and VLAN setup.
 2. **Usage**:
-   - Review the `design` folder for layout diagrams.
+   - Review the document for an explanation of all networking recommendations.
-   - Refer to the `tables` folder for IP and hardware configurations.
+   - Review the Visio document to view the network design diagram for the multiple floors and amenities.

 ## About the Author

-This project was created as part of the **CIS 3347 Network Design Course** at the University of Houston under the guidance of Professor Jose Martinez.
+This project was created as part of the **CIS 3347 Network Design** Course at the University of Houston under the guidance of Professor Jose Martinez.
 The primary focus was to apply real-world network design principles in a controlled academic setting.

 ---